maximumstock/poe-currency-flip-planner/README.md

 * Currency trade offers are collected from a backend provider, eg.
   * [poe.trade](http://poe.trade)
   * [Path of Exile Trade](https://www.pathofexile.com/trade/exchange)
-* You should use the latter backend, as [poe.trade](http://poe.trade) data contains price fixer offers, which deludes actually doable trades and profits.
-I currently do not filter these conversion rate outliers, as the official PoE Trade backend seems to filter these price fixing offers already.
+* I currently use [poe.trade](http://poe.trade) per default, as the official PoE Trade API imposes a rate-limit, which slows this data collection process down very much.
 * Found trade offers are used to build a fully connected graph with currencies as nodes and one edge for each offer of each pair of non-identical currencies.
 * The offered exchange rates and stocks are used to find the most profitable trading paths